-The Group presents its group structure under three principal business lines: Banking Services, Financial Participations and Non-Financial Participations.
-These business lines are further divided into various sub business lines based upon business activities as described under "Business of the Group - Business Activities" in the Base Prospectus.
-Under its Banking Services business lines, there are five sub-business lines: corporate, commercial, retail, private banking and capital markets activities.
-For accounting purposes, however, the Group reports its business in its BRSA Financial Statements under six segments: Corporate, Commercial, Retail, Private, Treasury/Investment and Unallocated.
+Statements under six segments: Corporate, Commercial, Retail, Private, Treasury/Investment and Unallocated.
 The first five of these segments largely correspond to the five sub-business lines noted above.
 The Bank's results make up the large majority of the results for these five segments, with the remainder being contributed by separate legal entities within the Financial Participations business lines.
 For a list of the activities undertaken in its Financial Participations sector, see "Business of the Group - Subsidiaries and Affiliates - Financial Participations" in the Base Prospectus.
 The Bank does not consolidate the results of its non-financial activities in the Group's BRSA Financial Statements on a line by-line basis and so these results do not appear in the segmental data included therein.

 Non-financial participations are reflected under the "Investments in Associates" and "Investments in Subsidiaries" items in the Group's BRSA Financial Statements.
 Non-financial associates and subsidiaries whose equity securities are traded in an active stock exchange are reflected on financial statements with their fair value prices taking into consideration their quoted market prices at the stock exchange.
 Associates and subsidiaries whose equity securities are not traded in an active stock exchange are recorded at their cost on the acquisition date and these assets are reflected on the financial statements with their acquisition cost less impairment losses, if any.
-For a list of the Bank's non-financial participations as of March 31, 2016, see "Business of the Group - Subsidiaries and Affiliates - Non-Financial Participations" in the Base Prospectus (which lists remained the same as of June 30, 2016).
+For a list of the Bank's non-financial participations as of March 31, 2016, see "Business of the Group - Subsidiaries and Affiliates - Non-Financial Participations" in the Base Prospectus (which lists remained the same as of December 31, 2016).

-The following table sets forth certain information regarding the Group's business segments as of and for the period ended June 30, 2016:
+The following table sets forth certain information regarding the Group's business segments as of and for the year ended December 31, 2016: